g-simmons/infovisfinal/report/report.md

 ### Summary of initial proposal

 - How you initially proposed to visualize the data, and why you want to visualize it that way.
+​	Our initial proposal was a scatter plot of points representing individual foods, with mutual interactions with a parallel coordinates plot of nutritional information and both would have outbound iteractions to a sunburst displaying chemical compositions.
+Lassoing items in the scatter plot or brushing the axes of the parallel coordinates plot would filter the data, and that resulting filter would be used to construct the sunburst.
+Tooltips were planned for datapoints in the scatter plot and chemicals in the sunburst.
+The parallel coordinates plot would be stored in a collapsible sidebar when not needed, to conserve page space.
+We planned marks and channels remapping but did not specify how.

 ### Description of final visualization

 - A description of the final visualization system, including implementation details, visual encodings, and interactions.
+​	Our final version has a scatter plot of points representing individual foods, with mutual interactions with a parallel coordinates plot of nutritional information and both have outbound iteractions to a icicle plot displaying chemical compositions.
+Lassoing items in the scatter plot or brushing the axes of the parallel coordinates plot filters the data, and that resulting filter is used to construct the icicle plot.
+Tooltips are implemented for datapoints in the scatter plot.
+Clicking a data point in the scatter plot pulls up an informational pane, and clicking a color in the color legend permits changing that color.

 Design changes & design justification